TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 and shows the picture from gravatar.com if it exists.

-The official documentation of Fluid for writing custom ViewHelpers can be found within the Fluid documentation: :ref:`fluid:creating-viewhelpers`.
+The official documentation of Fluid for writing custom ViewHelpers can be found within Fluid documentation at :ref:`fluid:creating-viewhelpers`.

 .. contents:: Contents of this page
    :local: